Why Mompreneurs Struggle with Consistent Leads

 Gentle Fix:

-Micro-asks first.
-Instead of pitching your premium package, ask for a small favor: “Would you mind sharing your biggest challenge with X?”
+• Micro-asks first.
+Instead of pitching your premium package, ask for a small favor: “Would you mind sharing your biggest challenge with [X] with me?”

 “I want to help everyone… but I end up speaking to no one.”

-If you’re not crystal on who you serve—age, situation, pain points—your message floats.
+If you’re not crystal on who you serve, from age, to situation and pain points, your message may float.
 Leads don’t stick to fog.

 A vague audience means vague content.
 And vague content means people think, “I’m not sure if this is for me.”